METRO LEAGUE GUIDELINES (2022-2023)

 The Women's Division National Tournament is one of the largest college recruiting events of the year and it runs in conjunction with the Division I Final Four weekend.
 2016 marked the first year that Kentucky had its own team.
 Before this, Kentucky and Indiana had a shared team (and before that, Kentucky was part of the Great Lakes region which included many more states).
 Any player between the grades of 9 and 11 may try out for this team (12th graders are not allowed to participate).
 18 field players and 2 goalies will be selected, along with 2 alternates who would go only in case of injury or unforeseen emergency.
 By trying out, you are committing to attending the tournament if you make the team.
 This is a prestigious event intended for the top 20 players from Kentucky.

-The site and date for 2018 tryouts is TBD, as is the tournament location.
+The site and date for the 2021 tryouts are TBD, as is the tournament location.

 The selections are made by a group of coaches, but other people involved in lacrosse